timbru31/ColorMe/README.txt

 softMode:
   enabled: true
   ownChatPlugin: Herochat
+# Should the chat be automatic colored if the permission colorme.autochatcolor.<color> is given?
+autoChatColor: true

 Commands & Permissions (if no permissions system is detected, only OPs are able to use the commands!)
 Only bukkit's permissions system is supported!